 But before we do, I always encourage readers to bookmark and use the TNK No Thanks List as a tool when vetting beauty products and beauty brands (which is what we do internally too).
 Cross reference brands to this list and see if the brand you are looking at is something you want to personally use.
 Anyone can do it!

-Using this tool, here we see a *few* ingredients we see in the MERIT Beauty line that we flagged.
+Using this tool, here we see a *few* ingredients in the MERIT Beauty line that we flagged.

 BHT: We see BHT in several of MERIT’s products including their Flush Balm Cheek Color, Minimalist Perfecting Complexion Stick and Bronzer Balm Sheer Bronzer.
 Butylated hydroxytoluene (BHT), is linked to cancer and is used in some cosmetics as a synthetic antioxidant for preservation.
 More here.